Frequently Asked Questions

 Q3.
 Can I bring children to the ceremony?

-Out of respect for other guests, infants in arms and children below 6 years old will not be admitted into the Auditorium.
-The ceremony is a lengthy formal event, which can be unsuitable for infants and young children.
+Out of respect for other guests, infants in arms and children below 6 years old will not be admitted into the theatre.
+The ceremony is a formal and lengthy event, which can be unsuitable for infants and young children.
+Guests with infants or young children are invited to view the ceremony from the Viewing Gallery, where a live broadcast of the ceremony will be available.

 Q4.
 Are my guests assigned seats?